JaneliaSciComp/SongExplorer/README.md

 be used to reduce that same variability by averaging the outputs across all of the folds.
 [Ensemble Models](#ensemble-models) describes how to do just this by combining multiple models into a single one.

+## Limiting Ground Truth ##

+If no amount of hyperparameter optimization improves the accuracy to your satisfaction, you might just need more ground truth annotations.
+To predict whether more ground truth will help, train a model using only a fraction of what is currently available and compare the accuracy to a model which uses all of it.
+In this way you can extrapolate whether it would be worth spending the time to annotate.

+The cross validation procedures used in the previous section ([Searching Hyperparameters](#searching-hyperparameters)) makes limiting ground truth in this way easy.
+Simply specify a k-fold of "2" and compare it to a k-fold of say "10".
+The former two models are each trained with a different 50% of the data and the latter ten with 90%.
+Were the amount of ground truth a limiting factor in model accuracy, then the accuracy would be higher for the 10-fold models, and one could reasonably expect that annotating more ground truth would increase it further.

+Ground truth can be limited even further by entering negative numbers into the "k-fold" textbox.  "-4" for example would train four models each of which used a different 25% of the data for training (compared to "4" for which each would use 75%).
+Similarly, "-10" would train 10 each with 10%.
+Only integers can be used here; "-2" is the same as "2"; and "-1", "0", and "1" are nonsensical.
+Also keep in mind to not partition your data such that either the training or validation sets have a small number of annotations for any label.

 ## Examining Errors ##